-- 1. Carbon dioxide emissions were reduced by 210 tons. - 2.
-Continued to build new infrastructure and order equipment to support alternative fuel vehicles. - Three charging stations have been modified to be ADA compliant and will be completed for use in summer 2021. - Nine CNG-powered vehicles were procured bringing the Public Works fleet to 19% alternative fuel vehicles.
+- 1. Carbon dioxide emissions were reduced by 253.4 tons. - 2.
+We continue to seek grant funding and other sources to build new infrastructure and order equipment to support alternative fuel vehicles; however, grant funding has been unavailable, so we are exploring other funding options. - 3.
+Three (3) additional plug-in hybrid vehicles were added to the Public Works fleet bringing the total to 291 hybrid and alternative fuel vehicles.